yufan-fong/StackEm/README.md

    Creates text input box for username and button to change to the play screen. <br>

 - check_highscores(self) <br>
-   Processes the content inside'highscores.txt'. <br>
+   Processes the content inside 'highscores.txt'. <br>
    Returns a dictionary containing the scores and usernames. <br>

 - sort_highscores(self, highscores) <br>